-As an expert sommelier and brewer, I can confidently say that adding to can actually enhance the overall drinking experience.
+As an expert sommelier and brewer, I can confidently say that adding water to scotch can actually enhance the overall drinking experience.
 While some purists might argue against diluting the whisky, it is important to understand that adding water can help unlock a whisky's full potential and bring out its complex flavors.

 Firstly, it is worth noting that many whiskies on the market have already had some water added during the production process.
-This is done to control the content and create a consistent flavor profile.
+This is done to control the alcohol content and create a consistent flavor profile.
 So, adding water to your whisky is not a sacrilege but rather a way to tailor the drink to your personal taste preferences.

 When it comes to drinking scotch, the alcohol content can sometimes overpower the delicate aromas and flavors.
 By adding a small amount of water, you can lower the alcohol percentage and allow the other characteristics of the whisky to shine through.
 This can help reveal hidden nuances and subtleties that might have been masked by the higher alcohol content.